Consult a Dietitian

 HELP WITH WEANING

 We can guide you on the right time to start solids and the best approaches, to ensure your baby grows up with healthy food preferences and develops to their full potential.
 We do this either in our Baby Weaning Classes or through family-based consultations.

 MANAGE FUSSY EATING

 Three out of four parents struggle with fussy kids at some point.
 A dietitian can offer parents helpful feeding strategies to encourage less stressful mealtimes, more adventurous eating and more positive feeding relationships.
 We also work with parents to identify nutritional gaps in children’s diets and how to best go about meeting their unique dietary needs.
 Again, we either do this in our Fussy Eating class or through family-based consultations.

-If you or your child’s GP, paediatrician or other health professional have concerns related to your child’s nutrition, growth, or feeding abilities, contact our registered children’s Cork-based dietitian, Caroline O’Connor
+If you or your child’s GP, paediatrician or other health professional have concerns related to your child’s nutrition, growth, or feeding abilities, contact me to arrange a consultation.

 How long does a consultation take?

 An initial consultation takes 60 minutes.
-Review dietetic consultations, if needed usually take 30 minutes.
-Initial consultations in your home take 90 minutes and review meetings take 45 minutes.
+Review dietetic consultations, if needed usually take 60 minutes.

 How much does this cost?